Frontier Group

 Managing Director, Frontier Group; Senior Vice President, The Public Interest Network

-Susan Rakov is the Director of Frontier Group, The Public Interest Network's research and policy development center.
-Frontier Group’s work informs public debate about degradations to the environment and public health, threats to consumer rights and democracy, and the available routes to a better future.
-Susan lives with her family in Santa Barbara, Calif., where she is an advocate for public education and an amateur singer/songwriter.
+Susan directs Frontier Group, the research and policy development center for The Public Interest Network.
+Frontier Group’s work informs the public discussion about degradations to the environment and public health, threats to consumer rights and democracy, and the available routes to a better future.
+Susan lives in Santa Barbara, California; she has two children, a husband, and a dog, and is an amateur singer/songwriter.

 Find Out More